jrf0110/jscss/README.md

 // Or just pass in the paths
 ```

-##Leverage NPM
+##Leverage NPM or JAM

-Since these are node.js modules you're building for css, you can use npm to manage your css.
-Soon we'll be up on jam once I get client-side working.
+Since this is all javascript, use a package manager.
+Organize your code into self-contained javascript modules.
+Easily include everything you'll need

-##Note
+##Install

-I'm not ready for people to really start using this yet.
-It works, but it's not great.
-So, it's not in the npm registry just yet.
-But when it is, install it with:
+I'm not really ready for this to be part of any build tools, so for now, it only works in the browser.
+The examples show some module.exports stuff, but really, you'll want to make it AMD or CommonJS-node compatible.

 ```
-npm install jscss
+jam install jscss
 ```

 That's all, folks!